Crizb/Hexadecimal-to-Decimal-Converter-in-Logo-Soft-Comfort/README.md

 4. Input 2th number and press I17
 5. Input 1th number and press I17
 6. Press I17 to start converting
-7. Imidiatelly you can read your converted result
+7. Immediately you can read your converted result
 8. Press I17 to reset
 9. Go to step 2